badoo/RIBs/android/tutorials/tutorial3/README.md

 ![](https://i.imgur.com/Ja45nRm.png)

-We will provide text to the second placeholder first manually, then as a dependency.
+We will provide text to the placeholders first manually, then as a dependency.

-(We will handle the first placeholder in the next tutorial)

 Have a brief look at the `Lexem` interface found in this tutorial, as we will use it in the example: